-The strength of phase transition is correlated with the potential upliftment of the true vacuum in respect of the symmetric one at zero temperature~\cite{Dorsch:2017nza,EWPT-NMSSM,EWPT-Nature}.
-This gauge invariant property sheds light on the phase transition pattern analytically.
-In particular, it is possible to derive that large order parameter, $\xi_c\equiv v_c/T_c\gtrsim 1$, favors light scalar masses~\cite{Goncalves:2021egx}.
-This grants an extra motivation for resonant searches at the Large Hadron Collider (LHC).
-Besides scalar masses under the TeV scale, the analytical structure of the beyond the SM effects on the vacuum upliftment, leading to strong first-order electroweak phase transition (SFOEWPT), $\xi_c\gtrsim 1$, result in a distinct hierarchy of masses among the new scalar states.
+The strength of the phase transition is correlated with the potential upliftment of the true vacuum compared to the symmetric one at zero temperature~\cite{Dorsch:2017nza,EWPT-NMSSM,EWPT-Nature}.
+This gauge-invariant property sheds light on the phase transition pattern analytically.
+In particular, it is possible to derive that the large order parameter, $\xi_c\equiv v_c/T_c\gtrsim 1$, favors light scalar masses~\cite{Goncalves:2021egx}.
+This grants extra motivation for resonant searches at the Large Hadron Collider (LHC).
+Besides scalar masses under the TeV scale, the analytical structure of the beyond the SM effects on the vacuum upliftment, leading to strong first-order electroweak phase transition (SFOEWPT), $\xi_c\gtrsim 1$, results in a distinct hierarchy of masses among the new scalar states.